 FLUKA (FLUktuierende KAskade or Fluctuating Cascade) is a general purpose tool for calculations of particle transport and interactions with matter.

 FLUKA can handle even very complex geometries, using an improved version of the well-known Combinatorial Geometry (CG) package.
-The FLUKA CG has been designed to track correctly also charged particles (even in the presence of magnetic or electric fields).
+FLUKA can track charged particles in the presence of magnetic or electric fields.
 It is also possible to describe a complex geometry in terms of "voxels" (tiny parallelepipeds forming a 3-dimensional grid), method that is especially useful when translating a CT scan of a human body into a dosimetry phantom.

 Time evolution and tracking of emitted radiation from unstable residual nuclei can be performed online.

 More information can be found on the official FLUKA website fluka.cern.